-Rights of Victims and the Institution's Responsibilities Relating to Orders of Protection, "No Contact" Orders, Restraining Orders, or Similar Lawful Orders Issued by a Criminal, Civil or Tribal Court, or by the Institution
+Rights of Victims and the Institution's Responsibilities Relating to Orders of Protection, "No Contact" Orders, Restraining Orders, or Similar Lawful Orders Issued by a Criminal, Civil or Tribal Court, or by the Institution copy to Campus Safety.

-Fuller Theological Seminary complies with California law in recognizing restraining orders or no contact orders.
-Any person who obtains an order of protection from California should provide a copy to Campus Safety.
 Students should also provide a copy to the Executive Director of the Office of Student Concerns or his/her designee.
 Likewise, employees should provide a copy to the Executive Director of Human Resources or his/her designee.
 A complainant may then meet with Campus Safety to develop a Safety Action Plan, which is a plan for Campus Safety and the victim to reduce risk of harm while on campus or coming and going from campus.
 This plan may include, but is not limited to: Security escorts, special parking arrangements, changing classroom or work location, or allowing a student to complete assignments from home, etc.) The seminary cannot apply for a legal order of protection from the applicable jurisdiction, aka: Restraining order or Emergency Protective Order, which is issued by a law enforcement agency or court of law for a faculty, staff, or student.
 Campus Safety may assist a Fuller community member by directing them to the appropriate agency for assistance.